charlesponti/devnotes/notes/CSS/background.md

   }
 ```

-This setting will repeat the background image both horizontally and vertically.
+This setting will stop the background-image from being repeated.